michelmbem/AddyScript/docs/expressions.md

 * **Map**: a sequence of key-value pairs between curly braces separated by commas.
 Each pair has the form: `key => value` where key and value are both expressions. **e.g.**: `{'name' => 'joe', 'age' => 18, 'job' => 'student'}`.

-* **Set**: a sequence of expressions enclosed in curly brackets separated by commas. **e.g.**: `{'one', 'two', 'three'}`.
+* **Set**: a sequence of expressions enclosed in curly braces separated by commas. **e.g.**: `{'one', 'two', 'three'}`.
 As with list initializers the spread operator can be used to include the contents of another collection.

     **Note**: An empty map initializer must have this form: `{=>}`.
 This helps to make a difference between an empty map initializer and an empty set initializer.